-In Theorem \ref{thm: high-probability_guarantees}, randomness of a solution $\theta^*$ to the scenario problem \eqref{eq: scenario_problem} is taken care of by the $1-\delta$ probability bound.
+In Theorem \ref{thm: high-probability_guarantees}, randomness of a solution $\theta^*$ to \eqref{eq: scenario_problem} is taken care of by the $1-\delta$ probability bound.
 In particular, $h(\theta^*)$ may not actually be an $\epsilon$-cover, albeit with probability at most $\delta$.
-This added randomness is precisely the price paid for replacing the intractable chance-constrained problem \eqref{eq: chance-constrained_problem} with the tractable scenario problem \eqref{eq: scenario_problem}.
-However, as Theorem \ref{thm: high-probability_guarantees} shows, the additional randomness is not a problem, since the requirement on $N$ scales like $\log \frac{1}{\delta}$.
-Therefore, we can take $\delta$ very small and still maintain a reasonable sample size $N$.
-In doing so, the scenario problem can be used in place of the chance-constrained problem to compute the maximum approximate robustness level and lower bound the probabilistic robustness level of the neural network.
-The resulting certification and localization hold with a probability that can be made arbitrarily close to one.
-For this reason, we slightly abuse terminology and call $h(\theta^*)$ in the scenario problem \eqref{eq: scenario_problem} the optimal $\epsilon$-cover.
+For this reason, we slightly abuse terminology and call $h(\theta^*)$ the optimal $\epsilon$-cover.
+The additional layer of uncertainty embedded into the parameter $\delta$ is precisely the price paid for replacing the intractable chance-constrained problem \eqref{eq: chance-constrained_problem} with the tractable scenario problem \eqref{eq: scenario_problem}.
+However, Theorem \ref{thm: high-probability_guarantees} shows that the additional randomness is not an issue, since the requirement on $N$ scales as $\log \frac{1}{\delta}$.
+Therefore, we can select a small value for $\delta$ while maintaining a reasonable sample size $N$.